sarshogh/tech-principal-pathways/_team/harry-sarshogh.md

 ## HelloOoOoO You

 I am Harry and welcome to my profile.
-> I am author and owner of the "Software Tech Principal Deep Dive" website.
+> I am author of the "Tech Principal Pathways" website.
+>> Formerly named "Tech Prinicpal Deep Dive".

 I would like to draw your attention to a little story below where you will find why this website gives you best insights about Software Technology Principal Role.

-Please thumb up if you found this interesting!

 ### Not too long, just read it ;)